ClosedNon-Profit2023-24

 Department of Families, Fairness and Housing · Australia

-The 2023-24 Multicultural Community Infrastructure Fund supports Victoria’s multicultural community organisations to have safe and secure places to celebrate and share their history and traditions, build connections, and thrive.
-Grants of up to $400,000 are available for community organisations to upgrade, renovate, extend or build multicultural community infrastructure.
+The 2023-24 Multicultural Community Infrastructure Fund supports Victoria’s multicultural community organisations to upgrade, renovate, extend or build safe and secure community infrastructure.
+Grants of up to $400,000 are available for not-for-profit multicultural organisations and eligible social enterprises.

 Funding